 Neonicotinoids are used everywhere: in homes, gardens, farms, greenhouses, orchards, parks, and forests.
-Theyre in flea and tick control for pets, in lawn and garden products and, shockingly, ornamental plants, including “bee-friendly” plants, sold at garden centres.
+They’re in flea and tick control for pets, in lawn and garden products, and, shockingly, ornamental plants, including “bee-friendly” plants, sold at garden centers.

-In June, a Friends of the Earth Canada study showed that over half of ˜bee-friendly home garden plants sold in garden centres have been pre-treated with neonicotinoid pesticides.
+In June, a Friends of the Earth Canada study showed that over half of ˜bee-friendly home garden plants sold in garden centers have been pre-treated with neonicotinoid pesticides.
 The Gardeners Beware 2014 report revealed that some flowers contained levels high enough to kill bees outright.
-They also have sub-lethal neurological affects on bees which impacts their behaviour and health.
+They also have sub-lethal neurological effects on bees which impact their behavior and health.

-Most crops grown in Canada and the US contain neonicotinoids.
-Contain means every part of a corn, soy, wheat or potato plant contains the nerve toxin.
+Most crops are grown in Canada and the US contain neonicotinoids.
+Contain means every part of corn, soy, wheat, or potato plant contains the nerve toxin.
 Neonicotinoids are used to coat seeds or applied to the soil.
-As crops grow, they incorporate the toxin making them poisonous to any insect that nibbles on them anywhere, including roots, pollen, nectar, sap and even dead leaves.
-Theyre also in the food we eat and often in the water we drink.
+As crops grow, they incorporate the toxin making them poisonous to any insect that nibbles on them anywhere, including roots, pollen, nectar, sap, and even dead leaves.
+They’re also in the food we eat and often in the water we drink.

 These insecticides are “5,000 to 10,000 times more toxic than DDT,” said Task Force member Jean-Marc Bonmatin of The National Centre for Scientific Research in France.